ABIF-McGill/YCharOS_IF_characterization/README.md

 * "_w2" for Cell mask Green (indicating WT cells)
 * "_w3" for AlexaFluor-568  (test antibody labeling)
 * "_w4" for Cell mask Red (indicating KO cells)

+## Test the pipeline

+There are two main scripts to the analysis pipeline.

+First, a batch processing script written in python applies the Cellpose v1.1.1 segmentation algorithm to a folder of images, specifically on images with the suffix _w2 and _w4.
+After segmentation, an erode function is applied to spatially separate each cell, which helpful for downstream processing in Fiji, generating "filtered_cp_masks" images

+Secondly, a Fiji script strictly takes in that folder of images containing all raw images as well as filtered_cp_masks images.
+In the demo folder, a background intensity image calculated with the Minimum Intensity Projection is included in the folder ("bg_baseline.tif").
+A background intensity image of that filename is required for the script to run.
+This script will generate a table of data extracted from the images, collection of intermediate images, as well as stacks from which to generate cropped images for display purposes, showing intenstity data as well as outlines for WT and KO cells.

 In the folder "Main_IMX_analysis_scripts", there are the scripts used for analysis of all antibodies tested to date by YCharOS, which absolutely require the file format described above.
 We will generate amended scripts to make it more accessible to users with different file formats.